An Outlyingness Matrix for Multivariate Functional Data Classification: Simulation Studies

 \textbf{Data 6}.
 Class 0: $\mathbf{X}_0=(X_{01},X_{02},X_{03})^{\rm T}$ with three components generated from class 0 of Data 1, 2, and 3.
 Class 1: $\mathbf{X}_1=(X_{11},X_{12},X_{13})^{\rm T}$ with three components generated from class 1 of Data 1, 2, and 3.
 Data 6 is a three-variate setting.

 Realizations of two classes of curves for each setting are illustrated in the top panel of Figure \ref{plot_multivariate}.
-The functions are evaluated at 50 equidistant points from $[0,1]$, i.e. $t_i=i/50$.
+The functions were evaluated at 50 equidistant points from $[0,1]$, i.e. $t_i=i/50$.
 We independently generated 200 samples from both classes of each data setting, randomly chose 100 of them as the training set, and treated the remaining 100 samples as the testing set.
 We applied the six methods to the simulated data and calculated the correct classification rate for each method.
 We repeated the above procedure 100 times and present the results in the bottom panel of Figure \ref{plot_multivariate}.
 As illustrated, our proposed methods attain much higher $p_c$ than do the existing methods.
 In particular, VOM has almost perfect classification results for the three settings.
 Sometimes the four existing methods provide results that are slightly better than results from completely random classification.
 Data 5 is an example.
 These simulation results again validate our claim that the proposed methods based on directional outlyingness are much more effective in distinguishing curve groups that vary by shape.

-Besides the non-contaminated settings, we also consider a contaminated setting as follows:\\ \textbf{Data 1C}.
-Class 0: $X_0(t)=\{I_{(V\ge 0.1)}u_{01}+(1-I_{(V\ge 0.1)})u_{11}\}\sin(2\pi t)+u_{02}\cos(2 \pi t)+\varepsilon(t)$ and class 1: $X_1(t)=u_{11}\sin(2\pi t)+u_{12}\cos(2 \pi t)+\varepsilon(t)$, where $I_{A}$ is an indicator function: $I_{x}$ equals to $1$ if $x\in A$ and $0$ otherwise; $V$ is generated from $U(0,1)$.
-Class 0 is contaminated by outliers with a probability of $0.1$. \citet{sguera2014spatial} considered a similar setting.
-The functions are evaluated at 50 equidistant points on $[0,1]$, i.e. $t_i=i/50$.
+Besides the non-contaminated settings, we also considered a contaminated setting. \textbf{Data 1C}.
+Class 0: $X_0(t)=\{I_{(V\ge 0.1)}u_{01}+(1-I_{(V\ge 0.1)})u_{11}\}\sin(2\pi t)+u_{02}\cos(2 \pi t)+\varepsilon(t)$ and class 1: $X_1(t)=u_{11}\sin(2\pi t)+u_{12}\cos(2 \pi t)+\varepsilon(t)$, where $I_{A}$ is an indicator function: $I_{x}$ equals to $1$ if $x\in A$ and $0$ otherwise; $V$ was generated from $U(0,1)$.
+Class 0 was contaminated by outliers with a probability of $0.1$. \citet{sguera2014spatial} considered a similar setting.
+The functions were evaluated at 50 equidistant points on $[0,1]$, i.e. $t_i=i/50$.
 We independently generated 200 samples from both classes, randomly chose 100 of them as the training set, and treated the remaining 100 samples as the testing set.
 We calculated the correct detection rates of the six methods based on the mean curves and the combination of the mean curves and their first-order derivatives, respectively.
-The results as illustrated in Figure~\ref{contaminated} are quite similar with the results from Data 1, which means our proposed methods are robust to the presence of outliers.
+The results as illustrated in Figure~\ref{contaminated}, are quite similar to the results from Data 1, suggesting that our proposed methods are robust to the presence of outliers.

 24pt